Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 2. Create a Copy of the RptParameter Form with the name RptParameter2.

-3. Open RptParameter2 Form in Design View.
+3. Open the RptParameter2 Form in Design View.

-4. Display the VBA Module of the Form (View - -> Code).
+4. Display the VBA Module of the Form (View -> Code).

 Revised VBA Code - Form Load.

-5. Copy and Paste the following Sub-Routines into the VBA Module overwriting the earlier Code:
+5. Copy and paste the following Sub-Routines into the VBA Module, overwriting the earlier Code:

 Private Sub Form_Load()